 Based on the unreliability of Wilson’s testimony, and prosecutorial misconduct in concealing it, a Federal District Court vacated Hudson’s conviction and remanded the case for retrial in February, 1993.
 The district attorney chose not to retry the case, and Hudson was released on May 25, 1993.

 While in prison, Williams became the plaintiff in a major law suit that led to reforms of Louisiana’s brutal Angola prison.

 Eventually, a prominent New Orleans attorney took Williams’s case pro bono.
-In 1996, twenty nine years after his guilty plea, Williams’ conviction was vacated by the trial court in Orleans Parish because the prosecution had withheld exculpatory evidence, and he was granted a retrial.
+In 1996, 29 years after his guilty plea, Williams’ conviction was vacated by the trial court in Orleans Parish because the prosecution had withheld exculpatory evidence, and he was granted a retrial.

 The district attorney’s office dismissed the charges and on May 15, 1997, Williams was released from prison.